 - 2 cups tepid water (spring water is preferable to fluoride-filled, chlorinated tap water)

 - 1 tsp dry yeast

 - 1 tsp salt (aim for non-chemicalized salt like Himalayan or Celtic salt)

 Measure 2 cups of warm/tepid water.
 Add dry yeast and stir.
 Measure and mix dry ingredients, including salt, in a bowl.
 Pour yeast water into the bowl.
 Stir until well combined.
 Cover and set aside on stove top.
 Walk away and go on with your day.
 I often make this bread just before heading to bed, and leave the dough to ferment overnight.
 Then in the morning I place the bowl in the fridge for an hour or two before baking so that it firms up a little.
 Do not mix the dough in between fermenting and refrigerating and baking.

 Note: Your dough will be gooey.
 Do not panic.
 It is ok.

 Alternatively, to encourage fast fermenting, I turn on the oven for about 10 minutes so the top of the stove warms up and I leave the bowl of bread dough on top of the stove for about 2 hours.
 Then I place the dough in the fridge for an hour or two before baking.

 You can also skip the refrigeration process if you are in hurry.

 Baking your bread

-Bake the bread for about an hour and 20 minutes (oven temperatures vary so time may vary), or until the top of the bread is solid and firm when you tap on it.
+Bake the bread for about an hour and 10 minutes or slightly longer (oven temperatures vary so time may vary), or until the top of the bread is solid and firm when you tap on it.
 Remove from oven and cool slightly before slicing.